A gastrointestinal fistula is an abnormal opening in the stomach or intestines that allows the contents to leak.

 Most gastrointestinal fistulas occur after surgery.
 Other causes include:

 Fistulas may result in malnutrition and dehydration, depending on their location in the intestine.
-They may also be a source of skin problems and infection.
+They may also cause skin problems and infection.

 Entero-enteral fistula; Enterocutaneous fistula; Fistula - gastrointestinal